StreetSupport/gmhan/content/news-and-events/st-martins-proposal.md

     * Leaving your comments in this [shared document](https://drive.google.com/file/d/1marTQLDouirAmoIB5YQtXTmb4JhYq1fO/view?usp=sharing) (google sign in may be required – you can do this with any email address)

-    * Attending the GMHAN Open Space on Tuesday 22nd September 11am-1pm.
+    * Attending the GMHAN Open Space on Tuesday 6th October 11am-12.30pm.
 Please go to [gmhan.net/news-and-events](https://www.gmhan.net/news-and-events/) for joining instructions.

     * Emailing [info@gmhan.net](mailto:info@gmhan.net)